Bu Yunchaokete: 2023: First Challenger title and Masters win

-2024: Grand Slam debut, first ATP 500 quarterfinal, top 65
+2024–2025: Historic semifinal, Major & Top 100 debuts

 He won his second Challenger at the 2024 Wuxi Open in China, defeating Egor Gerasimov and becoming the youngest Chinese player to win multiple titles at this level.
 As a result he climbed 50 positions back up back to the top 200 at world No. 189 on 20 May 2024.
 Two months later, he reached the top 150 at No. 147 on 22 July 2024, following another Challenger title in Granby, Canada.
 He reached the top 125 following a semifinal showing at the 2024 Lincoln Challenger on 12 August 2024.

-Ranked No. 123, he made his Grand Slam tournament main draw debut, after qualifying for the main draw at the US Open, but was defeated in the first round by Casper Ruud.
+Ranked No. 123, he made his Grand Slam main-draw debut, after qualifying at the US Open, but was defeated in the first round by Casper Ruud.

 At the 2024 Hangzhou Open, where he entered as a wildcard, he defeated Hugo Gaston and second seed Karen Khachanov to make his first ATP Tour quarterfinal, becoming just the sixth Chinese player to accomplish the feat in the Open Era.
 Next, he defeated Mikhail Kukushkin to reach the first ATP Tour semifinal in his career.
-After that, he played compatriot Zhang Zhizhen in a historic all-Chinese ATP semifinal but lost in straight sets.
+Buyunchaokete played compatriot Zhang Zhizhen in a historic all-Chinese ATP semifinal but lost in straight sets.
 As a result, he moved into the Top 100 in the rankings for the first time, as world's No. 96 on 23 September 2024, becoming only the fourth Chinese player to reach this milestone.
 At the 2024 China Open, where he also received a wildcard, he defeated another compatriot Shang Juncheng in his first ATP 500-level win, and stunned sixth seed Lorenzo Musetti making his first ATP 500 quarterfinal, only the second Chinese man to reach that stage at such a tournament.
 He then upset fourth seed and world No. 6 Andrey Rublev for his first Top 10 win, and became the first Chinese man to reach the semifinals and the first to claim multiple Top 20 wins at a single event on hard court since the release of the ATP rankings in 1973.
 He lost to world No. 1 Jannik Sinner in straight sets.
 He received a wildcard for the 2024 Shanghai Masters for his debut at this tournament, which was later changed to a special exempt entry as he was still competing in Beijing.

+2026: Historic Grand Slam first win

+By defeating 12th seed Rafael Jódar at the 2026 US Open, BuYunchaokete became the first lucky loser to defeat a Top 15 seed in the first round of the event in the Open Era; it was his first Grand Slam win.